 The week functions as an unconference, where a majority of the content comes from local community and business leaders.
 The TCSW team includes a full time Director, plus a lean group of part-time contributors who execute the operational and promotional activities of the week, in addition to hosting its own events.

 BETA’s Cohort experience is a series of programs where founding teams learn and grow together.
 Their education is similar to a coding school, but in place of training programmers, we groom the next great non-technical business leaders.
 Each program is designed to provide founders with resources and relationships to accelerate the growth of their business.

 The cohort experience includes access to space, education and events geared toward introducing founders to the people that will positively influence their business.

 Casey joins us from the Bay Area with a host of relevant startup and accelerator experience.
 She was one of the original employees of CouchSurfing International—a precursor to AirBnB —where she helped the company raise its $7.9M Series A-round.
 She then moved into the capital side of the equation as a lead of the Citrix Startup Accelerator.
 Most recently, Casey was the head of Business Operations at Serverless, Inc.

 Casey was wooed to Minnesota via the Twin Cities Startup Week Fly-in Program, where she was first introduced to our thriving startup ecosystem.
-Casey lives in St. Paul with her husband, daughter, and goldendoodle—Bumper.
+Casey lives in St. Paul with her husband, daughters, and goldendoodle—Bumper.
 She holds an MBA from Presidio Graduate School.

 Kelly has worked in people operations for Fortune 500s, nonprofits, and startups where she’s created and implemented operational systems that empower people to do their best work.
 Kelly is a graduate from the Carlson School of Management.